 Now, if inflationary expectations rise, investors will be less willing to hold on to those bonds because their real expected yield will be lower.

-For example, if the bonds fell in price from $2m to $1.6m, the implied interest rate from the annual return of $80k would be 5% rather than 4%.
+For example, if the bonds fell in price from $2m to $1.6m, the implied interest rate from the annual coupon of $80k would be 5% rather than 4%.
 In order to maintain the 4% interest rate, the central bank will need to agree to buy back the bonds at the original sale price, but in doing so it will boost the money supply and undo the original $10bn reduction of the money supply.

 This would clearly represent a very significant loss for anyone who had paid the original $2m, and explains why bond investors are so nervous about inflationary expectations and associated interest rate maneuvers.
 They are highly likely to have a higher liquidity preference when inflation pressures are rising.